Flattening Deeply Nested GeoJSON Feature Collections Safely Jump to heading

 if geom is None or not isinstance(geom, dict):

-# Preserve a null geometry marker rather than fabricating coordinates
+# Preserve a null-geometry marker rather than fabricating coordinates

 geom = None